-Quin latest Scot to win medal in Tokyo
+Lyle & Quin add to Scotland's Tokyo tally

-Tokyo Paralympics: Scott Quin latest Scot to win a medal
+Tokyo Paralympics: Maria Lyle & Scott Quin add to Scotland's Tokyo medal tally

 Last updated on .From the section Disability Sport